Soft and fluffy, just like a cupcake, these cinnamon baked cake donuts are a lightly spiced treat, that taste surprisingly similar to the real deal.

 What is brown butter?

-Brown or browned butter is butter that is melted and then cooked over low heat until it turns a golden brown colour.
+Brown butter or browned butter is butter that is melted and then cooked over low heat until it turns a golden brown colour.
 It has a rich nutty flavour and is lovely used in both sweet and savoury dishes.

 It’s very easy to brown butter, just melt some butter in a light-coloured saucepan over low heat.
 After a minute or so it will start to foam.
 Swirl the pan every so often until you can see the colour change and smell that nutty aroma.